MarcoWorms/learn.js/README.md

 ## Reduce

-Reduce, the parent of map and filter, is the most powerfull function in our triad (map, filter, reduce) because you can simply write both map and filter with reduce and really you can do whatever you want with its power.
+Reduce, the parent of map and filter, is the most powerful function in our triad (map, filter, reduce) because you can simply write both map and filter with reduce and really you can do whatever you want with its power.
 Reduce allows you to produce any data type you want by reading an array and applying a function to all elements, but the difference between map and reduce is that the reduce function will maintain a variable that is always passed forward to the next iteration so you can build up anything you want by reading the array element by element and then building up this shared variable (called accumulator).

-Let's see this in pratice:
+Let's see this in practice:

 ```js
 let moreProducts = [